Cerenaut/agi/experimental-framework/doc/README.md

 - [Jetty](http://www.eclipse.org/jetty/)
 - [Jersey](https://jersey.java.net/)

 * Modify the spec (**/ApiSpec/spec.yaml**) as desired according to Swagger spec.
-The easiest way to do this is to go to the online [Swagger Editor](http://editor.swagger.io/#/), paste the yaml contents in, and see the documentation change dynamically. _More information in README-modify-framework.md_.
+The easiest way to do this is to go to the online [Swagger Editor](http://editor.swagger.io/#/), paste the yaml contents in, and see the documentation change dynamically.
-* Re-generate the relevant library using the provided scripts in **bin/db/codegen** :
+* Re-generate the relevant library using the provided scripts in **bin/codegen/** :
 	* **genClient.sh**
 	* **genServer.sh**
 	* **genPersistence.sh**

 * They use the [swagger-codegen](https://github.com/swagger-api/swagger-codegen) project.
-You will need to use the modified template 'Mustache' file(s) with Swagger for use with AGIEF.
-Copy them from **/resources/swagger-mustache** to the appropriate folder in the swagger-codegen source code project before building Swagger again.
-	* Use the script **copyMustache.sh** provided in **/bin/codegen**.

-GOTCHA: You must copy the modified mustache files as described above, BEFORE you build the swagger-codgen project.
-If you make any further changes to any mustache files, you must re-compile the project before the changes take effect.
+You need to download and build it first using the script **bin/codegen/setup.sh**.

 Modify Coordinator Server: